osher/request-param/README.md

 should take precedence between routed args, query string and post body, and roll the policy on the application maker.

-If you just want backward compatibility with express 3 or earlier - use this middleware.
+If you just want backward compatibility with express 3 or earlier - you can use this middleware.

+But read on - you can do a little more :)

 usage
 =====